top of page

 – Does not include drowning prevention for child nor parent training

-How can Surviving the Spectrum help?
+How can Surviving The Spectrum help?

 • We can provide educational materials and resources specific to the needs of Autism